fortran-lang/fortran-lang.org/learn/quickstart/operators_control_flow.md

 ### Loop control statements (`exit` and `cycle`)

 Most often than not, loops need to be stopped if a condition is met.
-Fortran presents two reserved words to deal with such cases.
+Fortran provides two executable statements to deal with such cases.

 `exit` is used to quit the loop prematurely.
 It is usually enclosed inside an `if`.